sagitbolat/skyengine_sdl/ideas.md

     * [O] - Working on it now or need to start working on it soon.

 # TODO NOW:
-* [ ]Take out all struct and data types into a seperate "skytypes.h" that will be included in every file.
-* [ ]Change so that game bitmap buffer gets passed as a param instead of being global.

-* [O]ADD MOUSE BUTTON SUPPORT INTO INPUT SYSTEM.

-* [O]Change alpha to work with continuous alpha values (eg. 0.1, 0.332) instead of a binary alpha value (0 or 1 only).

-* [O]Make DisplayText work with colors.

-* [O]Make DisplayText work with centered text (right now can only place text from a top left corner coordinate).
+* [ ] Take out UI, OpenAL, and OpenGL files into their own translation units, so they can be compiled seperately, since compile time is so long right now.
+Will also help with abstraction since internal OpenGL, OpenAL, and ImGui functions will not be exposed in the include header, and therefore be unavailable to the rest of the engine and the end user of the engine.

-* [O]Implement common data sctuctures and put them in the "Engine/Datastructs/.." folder as includes for the user:
+* [O] Implement common data sctuctures and put them in the "Engine/Datastructs/.." folder as includes for the user:
     * Dynamic Array
         * Make a 2D version?
     * Linked list